With 120 years as a thriving family business, Wagman has over 35 employees with 20+ years of service.

 Dave Baker, Concrete Group Superintendent, Wagman Heavy Civil

-Dave has enjoyed his many years at Wagman, and likes being challenged by aggressive project schedules, as well as the sense of accomplishment after every project is complete.
-His favorite aspect of the job mentoring his staff.
+Dave enjoyed his many years at Wagman, and liked being challenged by aggressive project schedules, as well as the sense of accomplishment after every project is complete.
+His favorite aspect of the job was mentoring his staff.
 “I like to show the guys all the tricks of the trade.
 Our job is unusual and hard.
 I’ve been there, and done it, so I do my best to make sure anyone who joins us is well-managed.”

 Fun Fact: Dave has a timeshare in Myrtle Beach where he enjoys collecting shark teeth on the shore.
 His collection has grown to over 60 teeth!